SherineAwad/Ribofilio/README.md

-# Ribofilio: A tool to measure ribosomal profiling drop rate
+# Ribofilio: A tool to measure ribosomal profiling dropoff rate

 Ribofilio is a tool to measure ribosomal profiling drop rate that has been tested in ecoli and yeast so far.